WORKING WITH TUFTS SUPPORT SERVICES

 TSS assigns a case number to each service request it receives.
 When you contact TSS by email or through the Web portal, you will receive an email confirming your request and case number.
 You will receive another email when your case is resolved.
 If you call by phone, you can request a follow-up email with your case number.

 If you have an open case with TSS, you can check its status online or by contacting TSS and providing your case number.
-A TSS staff member will look up the notes on your case, where it stands and who is working on it.
+A TSS staff member will look up the notes on your case, where it stands and which group is working on it.
 You can also log in to the TSS web portal and look up your case on the “My Requests” menu.

 If my question is escalated to Tier 2 or 3, will I speak directly to the person who handles my case or does someone from Tier 1 talk to them on my behalf?